MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/6-summary.md

-In this module, you learned how to:

-- Create, configure, and populate a single database in Azure SQL Database
-- Develop an ASP.NET application that queries this database
+You've helped the university move their application from storing and accessing data in raw text files, to putting them in Azure SQL Database.
+You set up the database and schema, imported data, and implemented code to query data and display it to the user.
 You now know how to create, manipulate, and load a single Azure SQL database, and can create an ASP.NET application to query the database.

 [!include[](../../../includes/azure-sandbox-cleanup.md)]